sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Patterns/Practices/HOME.md

 }
 ```

-If you are wondering how to solve this issue: there are a few possibilitiies.
+If you are wondering how to solve this issue: there are a few possibilities.
 In the above example, most of the parameters we are sending into the method are fixed in nature.
 That means we can easily extract them to constants.
 On other occasions, you might notice that your are passing a value all the way down a method hierarchy within the same class.